- An Moisson

-A mini guide to negotiating a cost price increase, collaboratively
+A mini guide to negotiating price increases, collaboratively

 With commodity prices soaring and widespread market volatility, 2023 brings with it more reasons than one for suppliers to initiate a cost price increase.